rrama08/rrama08.github.io/articles/framethink.md

 ---
 layout: article
-title: Frameworking™️ - True success with Ideas
+title: Framework Thinking - True success with Ideas
 permalink: /framethink/
 comments: true
 ---
-Frameworking™️ is a way of structuring the thinking process and expression of ideas in a visual manner.
+Framework Thinking is a way of structuring the thinking process and expression of ideas in a visual manner.
 Many of the viral and successfully diffused ideas are structured as frameworks.

 for e.g. One of the most famous strategy frameworks is the five forces framework by Potter.
 This framework expresses the competitive strategy approach used by firms to improve their position with in a industry.